Paul Moskowitz

 Paul A. Moskowitz works at the IBM Thomas J. Watson Research Center in New York.
 Moskowitz is a graduate of Stuyvesant High School in New York City, received a Ph.D. in physics at New York University, and has held research and teaching positions at the Université Grenoble, Johannes Gutenberg-Universität Mainz, and at the University of Colorado Boulder.
 His early work in the area of nuclear physics resulted in the publication of the Moskowitz-Lombardi rule.

 Moskowitz is an expert on the physics of RFID and is an inventor.
-Dr. Moskowitz has been awarded over one hundred United States patents.
+He has been awarded over one hundred United States patents.
 He has represented IBM at the Hardware Action Group of EPCglobal.
 Moskowitz's area of research has centered on privacy for wireless technology, including innovation of the "Clipped Tag" for RFID consumer privacy.
 The Wall Street Journal has cited the Clipped Tag on its list of 2006 Technology Innovation Winners.
 In 2007, the RFid Gazette selected Moskowitz as one of nine individuals who are among the top 25 influencers in the RFID industry.